 The short answer: it depends.
 If you know that your vehicle has fuel injectors, odds are that the tick in your engine is perfectly normal.
 If you have no clue if your vehicle has them, it takes a little bit of digging online to figure out what some of your vehicle’s inner workings consist of.
 When in doubt, you can always consult a mechanic.
 They will have a better idea of how an engine of certain vehicles should sound.

 If there is indeed an issue with your engine, it should be taken care of immediately.
 A mechanic will diagnose any potential problems such as checking the valve trains or the rocker arm to see if it’s properly working.
 If you haven’t checked the oil, they might do so to determine if a low oil level is the culprit.
-Or at least, you should use bluetooth obd2 scanner to test first to find problem.

 A ticking noise in your engine can be normal.
 That of course depends on the engine itself.
 If you do hear a ticking and you’re not sure what exactly could be the cause, do not hesitate to get it looked at.
 Sometimes, the diagnosis may yield that it might be not at bad as you think.